akanadocs/akanadocs.github.io/ag/howto/howto_set_query_params.md

 How to Add downstream query params
 ----------------------------------

 This is short and sweet.
-A very simple script that appends a new string to the existing query string.
+It provides a very simple script that appends a new string to the existing query string.
 If you want an all new string ignoring anything inbound, that's a pretty simple code change.

 ```javascript
 var msg = processContext.getVariable("message");